chusobadenas/android-kotlin-clean-architecture-project/README.md

 # kotlin-clean-architecture-project
-An Android boilerplate project using Clean Architecture and Kotlin.
+An Android boilerplate project using Clean Architecture with Kotlin, MVVM, LiveData and DataBinding.

 ### Architecture components ###